Ground State Excitations and Energy Fluctuations in Short-Range Spin Glasses: Introduction

 Although the thermodynamic behavior of mean-field spin glasses is now well-understood~\cite{CMMPRSZ23}, that of finite-dimensional spin glasses with short-range interactions remains controversial.
 Two of the most important open questions concern the zero-temperature properties of the spin glass: how many distinct (i.e., not related via a global spin flip) ground states are present in the thermodynamic limit, and what is the nature of their lowest-energy large-lengthscale excitations?
 The answers to these questions are important not only in determining the thermal properties of the spin glass phase at low but nonzero temperatures, but are also relevant to certain dynamical questions such as the nonequilibrium evolution of a spin glass following a deep quench~\cite{NS99a,NS99c,NS08,JRY21}.

 In previous work~\cite{NS22,NS24c} the authors studied the stability of spin glass ground states with respect to perturbations of a single coupling, and identified a particular type of instability, called a space-filling critical droplet (to be described below), which played a central role in determining which of several proposed scenarios for the spin glass ground state~\cite{NS03a,NS22,NRS23b} describes its actual behavior.
-In this paper we show that such instabilities do not exist in any dimension, with the consequence that fluctuations in the energy difference, restricted to a finite volume, between two infinite-volume ground states diverges proportionally to the volume.
+In this paper we show that such instabilities do not exist in any dimension, with the consequence that fluctuations in the energy difference, restricted to a subvolume, between two infinite-volume ground states diverge proportionally to the volume.
 (We consider only continuous coupling distributions and ground states that are limits of an infinite sequence of finite-volume ground states generated with coupling-independent boundary conditions, such as free, periodic, or fixed.)
-This leads to several results, including a proof that in two dimensions there is only a single pair of spin-reversed infinite-volume ground states, and that in any dimension low-energy excitations above the ground state which are both space-filling (i.e., differ from the ground state on a positive density of edges) and have $O(1)$ energy independent of the volume considered cannot persist on very large lengthscales.
+This leads to several results, including a proof that in two dimensions there is only a single pair of spin-reversed infinite-volume ground states, and that in any dimension excitations above infinite-volume ground states which are space-filling (i.e., differ from the ground state on a positive density of edges) must have an energy difference with the ground state which diverges with the restricted volume considered.

 The paper is organized as follows.
 Sections~\ref{subsec:gs}~--~\ref{subsec:meta} provide a review of basic definitions and relevant features of spin glass ground states, critical droplets and their flexibilities, and metastates.
 Sections~\ref{subsec:properties} and~\ref{subsec:types} review previously obtained results on the properties and types of critical droplets.
-Readers who are already familiar with these concepts can skip to Section~\ref{sec:sfcd} and refer to Section~\ref{sec:review} as needed.
+Readers who are already familiar with these concepts can skip to Section~\ref{sec:continuity} and refer to Section~\ref{sec:review} as needed.